New to Kendo UI for jQuery? Download free 30-day trial

 This section contains auto-generated content based on the license information for your account.

-To acquire a license file, generate it:
+To acquire a license file, generate it.

 2. Add the License File

-To register the Kendo UI product, you need to add the kendo-ui-license.js file in the root of the application or in the main scripts folder.
-The following table shows the most common location you can include it according to the type of application you are using.
+The following table shows the most common location you can include it according to the type of the application.

 Type of Application Common Locations